How to Write a Paragraph: Structure, Length, and Style

 What Is a Paragraph?

-A paragraph is a group of sentences that share a single coherent idea.
+A basic paragraph is a group of sentences that share a single coherent idea.
 Think of it as a building block of your writing.
 Whether you’re crafting an essay, blog post, or story, paragraphs help divide your content into manageable chunks of information.

 Each paragraph should have: